Ayush-k-Shukla/system-design-learning/README.md

 2. Normal locking
 3. How do DB index work (e.g. Ds used and implemented like B+...)
 4. Web app firewall
-5. little in details of http1 vs 2 vs 3
+5. Learn more about OSI model and what work in which layer

 Questions